NASA’s James Webb telescope will explore the universe. Critics say its name represents a painful time in U.S. history.

 But around 2015, Webb’s legacy came under scrutiny.
 Critics alleged that he was active in the Lavender Scare, a movement lasting from the late ’40s to the ’60s that led to thousands of LGBTQ employees being purged from the federal workforce.
 Webb’s critics cited since-edited Wikipedia entries, one of which quoted him stating in a report: “It is generally believed that those who engage in overt acts of perversion lack the emotional stability of normal persons.”

-The history is not so clear cut.
+The history is not so clear-cut.
 Earlier this year, astrophysicist Hakeem Oluseyi penned an article presenting evidence that Webb did not write the line or the report.
 The quote, he discovered, came from a 1950 Senate committee report.

 Citing other examples, Oluseyi argued that there was little to no evidence that Webb was an active participant in the Lavender Scare.